Sidon: Ottoman period

 After Sidon came under Ottoman Turkish rule in the early 16th century, it became the capital of the Sidon Eyalet (province) and regained a great deal of its earlier commercial importance.
+In 1521, Moses Basola encountered twenty families of Musta'rabi Jews during his visit to Sidon.

-Starting in the 18th century the city was dominated by the Hammud family of notables, who monopolized the production and exporting of cotton in the region and built numerous palaces and public works in the city.
+During the 18th century, the city was dominated by the Hammud family of notables, who monopolized the production and exporting of cotton in the region and built numerous palaces and public works in the city.
 The Hammuds also served as government customs agents and tax collectors for various Ottoman religious foundations.

-During the Egyptian–Ottoman War, Sidon – like much of Ottoman Syria – was occupied by the forces of Muhammad Ali of Egypt.
+During the Egyptian–Ottoman War, Sidon, like much of Ottoman Syria, was occupied by the forces of Muhammad Ali of Egypt.
 His ambitions were opposed by the British Empire, which backed the Ottomans.
-The British Admiral Charles Napier, commanding a mixed squadron of British, Turkish and Austrian ships, bombarded Sidon on 26 September 1840, and landed with the storming column.
+The British Admiral Charles Napier, commanding a mixed squadron of British, Turkish and Austrian ships, bombarded Sidon on 26 September 1840, and landed with a column.
 Sidon capitulated in two days, and the British went on to Acre.
 This action was recalled in two Royal Navy vessels being named HMS Sidon.

+The 19th century brought significant changes to the Jewish community of Sidon.
+By 1830, the community, comprising around twenty-five families of primarily Arabic-speaking merchants, had customs akin to those of Judean Jews.
+Starting in 1850, the community witnessed growth as Maghrebi Jews, initially settled in the Chouf Mountains above Beirut, migrated to Sidon and Beirut amidst escalating Druze-Maronite tensions and the ensuing 1860 war.
+With roots in mountain traditions, they introduced citrus cultivation on the outskirts of Sidon, leading to the construction of a new synagogue in 1860 to meet the needs of the expanding community.

-From 1887 the Royal necropolis of Sido was extensively excavated by the Ottomans, and its treasured transferred to Istanbul (like the Alexander sarcophagus).
+From 1887 the Royal necropolis of Sidon was extensively excavated by the Ottomans, and its treasures transferred to Istanbul (like the Alexander sarcophagus).
+Sidon was a small fishing town of 10,000 inhabitants in 1900.